mathesar-foundation/mathesar-wiki/team/guide/issue-triage.md

 1. **Set milestone**

     If an issue is directly associated with a milestone, put it in the milestone.
-Otherwise, put it in the "2023 or later" milestone.
+Otherwise, put it in the "Backlog" milestone.

     If you don't know what milestone to put something in, talk to Kriti.